 Under purchase accounting, the total purchase price is allocated to assets acquired and liabilities assumed based on their estimated fair values.
 The allocation of the purchase price is based on a preliminary evaluation of the fair value of BCcomponents' tangible and identifiable intangible assets acquired and liabilities assumed at the date of the merger based upon currently available information.
 There can be no assurance that the estimated amounts represent the final purchase allocation.
-However, Vishay does not expect the impact of any adjustments to be material.
 The purchase price has been preliminarily allocated, pending finalization of appraisals for property, plant, and equipment, debt, intangible assets and warrants, to the acquired assets and liabilities based on fair values as follows: